 Villn and I hopped out of the car and started taking pictures of this beautiful and rare sight.
 It looked just like the pictures I saw on online, but being there in person was even better!
 There are also other lagoons that surround this area that vary in color from a deep orangey red to pink.

 We freestyled in front of the pink lagoon and got some good footage to add to my creative travel videos.
-Be sure to check it out!

 The sky was blue with scattered clouds, which made it the perfect photo spot.
 The lagoon water was warm and the sand in the water was rock-hard due to the high salt concentration.